 CK: My approach to investing has evolved over the years.
 I used to look for stocks with low Price to Earnings and low Price to Cash Flow multiples.
 Over time, however, I've realized that there are a lot of businesses that deserve to have low valuations.
 With that being said, I've come to believe that quality and value are interconnected.
 I believe that good companies deserve higher valuations.
 Nevertheless, the trick is to do your work in advance and buy these companies during market dislocations and without delay.
-I have found it to be true that the strongest businesses have three primary characteristics: recurring revenue, low capital requirements, and pre-set capital allocation policies, including returning capital to shareholders and engaging retained earnings to grow their enterprise.
+I have found it to be true that the strongest businesses have three primary characteristics: recurring revenue, low capital requirements, and they have pre-set capital allocation policies, including the return of capital to shareholders and how they might engage retained earnings to grow their enterprise.
 These attributes tend to be very consistent with quality metrics.